banesullivan/vtk-cmake/README.md

 - Use "x64 Native Tools Command Prompt" for the installed Visual Studio version to configure with CMake and to build with ninja.
+- Many of the necessary Python paths are hardcoded in the configurations (for my local machine) and need to be updated per-environment.

 ### OpenVR